 The skills of tactful writing are essential for achieving career and business goals.
-Apart from the workplace, writing is essential in many other areas as well; communicating with friends and family, as well as with organisations and people who provide a service (everything from dentists, teachers and tax offices to libraries and gyms).
+Apart from the workplace, writing is essential in many other areas as well.
+Some examples are communicating with friends and family, as well as with organisations and people who provide a service (everything from dentists, teachers and tax offices to libraries and gyms).

 But are writing skills being neglected in language courses?
-Writing exercises are often included in language courses, but if you’re in a group lesson the chances are that you will rarely (if ever) get individual, regular feedback on your writing.
-Giving feedback on writing takes time and many teachers simply don’t have time to correct written texts in details.
+Writing exercises are often included in language courses.
+But if you’re in a group lesson the chances are that you will rarely (if ever) get individual, regular feedback on your writing.
+Giving feedback on writing takes time.
+Many teachers simply don’t have time to correct written texts in details.

 Why are writing skills are so important?

 Here are three important reasons for why writing skills are important.